MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

 <a name="Summary"></a>
 ## Summary ##

 That's it for Part 5 of Operation Remote Resupply.
-In Part 6, you will supplement what you have learned so far by learning about some of the options available to you for testing Xamarin Forms apps — specifically, Xamarin UI Tests and the Xamarin Test Cloud.
+In Part 6, you will learn how to use the Xamarin UI Test framework to automate UI testing for Xamarin Forms apps.